switer/chainjs/README.md

 ```

 ### before(beforeHandler)

-Will be invoked before each step
+Will be invoked before each step in sync
 ```javascript
 Chain(function (chain) {chain.next();})
     .then(function (chain) { // Step 1